RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/mason-hc-leadership-structure.md

 - Finance Director
 - Activities Director

-The team size was enormous and not optimal for actual action, but was a good foundation to iterate on.
-It was mostly this large because of the large co-founding team, though many of our team's original members did not continue their work in the club following their first year.
+The team size was enormous and not optimal for actual action but was a good foundation to iterate on.
+This was because of the large co-founding team, though many of our team's original members did not continue their work in the club following their first year.

 My takeaways from this were:

-- Don't make the team larger the necessary
+- Don't make the team larger than the necessary
 - Make sure that titles are clear enough to indicate what someone's responsibilities would be

 # Year 2 (2017-18)